microsoft/code-with-engineering-playbook/docs/continuous-delivery/devops-provider-recipes/github-actions/runtime-variables/runtime-variables.md

 The first part of the code is setting up Push triggers on the working branch and checking out the repository, so we will not explore that in detail.

+{% raw %}
 ```yaml
 - name: "Set flag from Commit"
   env:
     COMMIT_VAR: ${{ contains(github.event.head_commit.message, '[commit var]') }}
 ```
+{% endraw %}

 This is a named step inside the only Job in our GitHub Actions pipeline.
 Here, we set an environment variable for the step: Any code or action that the step calls will now have the environment variable available.

 `contains` is a GitHub Actions function that is available by default in all workflows.
 It returns a Boolean `true` or `false` value.
 In this situation, it checks to see if the commit message on the last push, accessed using `github.event.head_commit.message`.
-The `${{...}}` is necessary to use the GitHub Context and make the functions and `github.event` variables available for the command.
+The {% raw %}`${{...}}`{% endraw %} is necessary to use the GitHub Context and make the functions and `github.event` variables available for the command.

 ```yaml
 run: |